Skip to main content

 Helical

-Two contextually responsive residential buildings within Barts Square, a mixed-use quarter in an historic part of the City of London.
+Two contextually responsive residential units in the City of London.

 Barts Square